 Features include Halesowen & Northfield railway with Halesowen station, Dudley Canal, Heywood Bridge, Hagley Street and Cornbow area of Halesowen town, The Grange, St Mary's Abbey, Furnace Hill, Lapal House, The Leasows, Webb's Green.
 On the reverse we include

 a list of private residents for Halesowen in 1896, plus a railway timetable for the Halesowen-Rubery line.

 The map links up with Worcestershire sheets 4.16 Halesowen West to the west, 5.09 Coombeswood to the north.

 You can order maps direct from our On-line Mapshop.

 For other information, a full catalogue and Prices, see Index Page.

 Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.

-For a full list of maps for the area, return to the Worcestershire page or West Midlands page.
+For a full list of maps for the area, return to the Sandwell or Dudley pages, or West Midlands page.

 The Godfrey Edition / email@example.com / 20 January 2018